aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_sbom.md

       --sbom-sources strings        [EXPERIMENTAL] try to retrieve SBOM from the specified sources (oci,rekor) --server string               server address in client mode -s, --severity strings            severities of security issues to be displayed (UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL) (default [UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL])
-      --skip-db-update              skip updating vulnerability database
+      --show-ignored                show ignored vulnerabilities in a separate list --skip-db-update              skip updating vulnerability database
       --skip-dirs strings           specify the directories or glob patterns to skip --skip-files strings          specify the files or glob patterns to skip